zjunlp/DeepKE/README.md

 6. It's recommended to install *DeepKE* with source codes.
 Because user may meet some problems in Windows system with 'pip'.

 <br>

+# To do
+In next version, we plan to add multi-modality knowledge extraction to the toolkit.

+Meanwhile, we will offer long-term maintenance to fix bugs, solve issues and meet new requests.
+So if you have any problems, please put issues to us.

 # Developers